FaithGriffin/CCPROG1_OilBularyoOnTheGo/README.md

 <img src="Other Deliverables/5-ExitGame.png">

 📝**About**:
-   - A strategy game in which the player assumes the role of a travelling salesman.
-     The travelling salesman regularly goes on a sales trip consisting of 15 days.
+   - The travelling salesman regularly goes on a sales trip consisting of 15 days.
    - The objective of the game is for a player to make the most money on one sales trip/cycle by selling essential oils and/or diffuser oils.
    - Programming Language used: C.